leucos/ansible-tuto/step-00/README.md

     ansible-playbook -c paramiko -i step-00/hosts step-00/setup.yml --ask-pass --sudo

 When asked for password, enter _vagrant_.
+If you get "Connections refused" errors, please check the firewall settings of your machine.

 To polish things up, it's better to have an ssh-agent running, and add your keys to it (`ssh-add`).